Overview

 Within this program, a combination of high-throughput DNA and RNA sequencing-based methods, coupled with functional genomics and bioinformatics tools are being used to answer one or more of the following questions:

-• What is the genetic make-up of a pathogen?
+• What is the genetic makeup of a pathogen?

 • What makes an organism pathogenic?